Hedreon/Addons/README.md

 # Faithful Addons

-All of my Faithful addons.
+All of my Faithful add-ons.

-To learn more about one of my Faithful addons, navigate to the addon folder of your choice.
+To learn more about one of my Faithful add-ons, navigate to the add-on folder of your choice.